dbl-works/rubocop-dbl_config/README.md

 ### TargetRubyVersion

-Although Rails 6 only supports Ruby 2.5 or more, rubocop-dbl_config still supports Ruby 2.4 or more to support as many Ruby versions as possible.
+Rails 6 only supports Ruby 2.5 or more, hence rubocop-dbl_config supports Ruby >= 2.5.
+See [test.yml](.github/workflows/test.yml) for details

 If you'd like to change `TargetRubyVersion`, see [Customization](#customization).